hazelcast/hazelcast-reference-manual/src/ManagementCenter.md

 -	**Pending**: Monitors the pending executors.
 Y-axis is the executor count.
 -	**Started**: Monitors the started executors.
 Y-axis is the executor count.
--	**Start Lat. (msec)**: Shows the latency when executors are started.
+-	**Start Lat. (msec.)**: Shows the latency when executors are started.
 Y-axis is the duration in milliseconds.
 -	**Completed**: Monitors the completed executors.
 Y-axis is the executor count.
 -	**Comp.
-Time (msec)**: Shows the completion period of executors.
+Time (msec.)**: Shows the completion period of executors.
 Y-axis is the duration in milliseconds.

 Under these charts is the **Executor Operation Statistics** table, as shown below.